austinbenincasa/PiFiHacker/README.md

 # PiFiHacker

 Is a python 2.7 CLI program developed to penetrate wifi networks.
-The program has currently only been tested on Ubuntu 16.04 using python 2.7.
+PiFiHacker stands up a Evil Twin used to decieve a unsuspecting victim.
+The tool is currently only been tested on Ubuntu 16.04 using python 2.7.
 May work on other linux distros but is not compatiable with Windows.

 ### Example Commands:
 - show-netifaces
 - show-networks
 - show-netstats
 - netspoof

 ### Required Python libraries:
 - Clint